equinix-labs/otel-cli/README.md

 ## Configuration

-Everything is configurable via CLI arguments, and many of those arguments can also be configured via file or environment variables.
+Everything is configurable via CLI arguments and environment variables.
+If no endpoint is specified, otel-cli will run in non-recording mode and not attempt to contact any servers.

 | CLI argument    | environment variable          | config file key | example value  |
 | --------------- | ----------------------------- | --------------- | -------------- |